kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 1. **Domain Models Layer**: At the core, we have our domain models, implemented using [SeaORM](https://github.com/SeaQL/sea-orm).
 These represent our business entities and are completely independent of any database or framework specifics.

-2. **Application Services**: This layer defines our application-specific business rules.
-In our project, this is represented by the `app::services` module, which handles CRUD operations and other business logic.
+2. **Persistence Layer**: This layer defines our application-specific business rules.
+In our project, this is represented by the `app::persistence` module, which handles CRUD operations mainly.

 3. **Interface Adapters**: This layer adapts data from the format most convenient for use cases and entities, to the format most convenient for some external agency such as a database or the web.
 In our project, this includes our API routers and dedicated API models such as JSON error responses.